klark973/make-initrd-bootchain/bootchain-interactive/README.md

 ## Boot parameters

-- `nottys` - Disable to switch TTY's, it useful for netconsole.
+- `console=...` - Disable to switch TTY's, it useful for netconsole.
 - `noaskuser` - Disable all input dialogs, it useful for console without user.
 - `nolines` - Disable pseudo-graphics line drawing, it useful if not supported.